openedx-unsupported/devstack/README.rst

    services with superusers (for development without the auth service) and tenants (for multi-tenancy).

-   **Note** When running the provision command databases for ecommerce and edxapp will be dropped and recreated.
+   **NOTE:** When running the provision command, databases for ecommerce and edxapp will be dropped and recreated.

-   The username and password for the superusers are both "edx".
+   The username and password for the superusers are both ``edx``.
 You can access the services directly via Django admin at the ``/admin/`` path, or login via single sign-on at ``/login/``.

-   Default
+   Default:

    .. code:: sh

        make dev.provision

-   Provision using `docker-sync`_.
+   Provision using `docker-sync`_:

    .. code:: sh